alextnetto/alextnetto/src/index.md

 # Welcome to My Blog

-Hi Im alex and etc
+Hi Im alex and I love Dani
 This is the main page of my blog.
 Here, I'll share my thoughts on various topics.

 ## About Me